-Is a rental car in Malta, Gozo & Comino reasonable?
-Good question!
-As a small island state, Malta is a great destination in the Mediterranean Sea with countless sights, activities and beautiful landscapes.
-Whether Malta with rental car is worthwhile for you, I have compiled in the following article.
-Here you will find the advantages & disadvantages so that you can plan your trip to the exciting Mediterranean islands in the best possible way.
+Is a rental car useful in Malta, Gozo & Comino?
+Malta round trip better by rental car or by bus?
+Good questions – and absolutely justified!
+Malta as a small island state is a great destination in the Mediterranean Sea with countless sights, activities and gorgeous scenery.
+To make it easier to decide whether a rental car in Malta is worth it for you, I have compiled my experiences & tips in the following article.
+You will find here the advantages & disadvantages, so that you can plan your trip to the exciting Mediterranean islands optimally.

 What do you learn in this article?